Why Russia-Ukraine Tensions Are So Hard to Defuse

 1. What’s sparked the flare up?

-The U.S., the EU and the U.K. have in recent years imposed several rounds of sanctions targeting Russian individuals, as well as the country’s energy and banking sectors.
-While Russia downplays such measures, its economy has stagnated and its officials have pushed to have the punishments revoked.
-Biden added new sanctions in April over what he called election meddling and hacking by the Kremlin, and a limit on U.S. banks buying Russian state debt in the primary market could be expanded depending on the situation in Ukraine.
-Other potential measures include targeting the billionaires who’ve grown rich under Putin’s rule, or making further efforts to derail a new natural gas pipeline between Russia and Europe.
+France warned of “extremely grave consequences” if Russia did invade.
+U.S. Secretary of State Antony Blinken said it would be “a serious mistake” for Russia to repeat the actions of 2014.
+The West could be expected to impose fresh sanctions, perhaps targeting banks and sales of Russian state debt, and also to step up weapons sales to Ukraine to help its military defend against attack.
+The U.S., EU and U.K. have in recent years imposed several rounds of sanctions targeting Russian individuals, as well as the country’s energy and banking sectors.
+While Russia downplays their impact, its economy has stagnated and its officials have pushed to have the punishments revoked.
+Other potential measures include targeting the billionaires who’ve grown rich under Putin’s rule, or making further efforts to derail the new Nord Stream 2 natural gas pipeline between Russia and Germany that’s currently awaiting approval by regulators.
 Militarily, attempts by Ukraine to win Western backing for NATO membership have so far received only a lukewarm response.

 The Reference Shelf